The Top 9 Free Financial Tools Every Saver Needs in 2025

 Goodbudget

 What It Offers: Digital envelopes to split income into categories.
-Free version includes 10 regular and 10 goal envelopes.
+The free plan includes 10 regular and 10 annual/goal envelopes; plan limits may change—check current details.

 • Platform: iOS, Android, Web